 Other experiences set to get tastebuds tingling include a trip to the local fish market, sustainable garden experience and a wine tasting with Australia’s Sommelier of the Year, Emma Farrelly.
 The tasting will focus on picking out the nuanced differences between Margaret River and Tuscan wines.

 Accomodation will be for four nights at COMO The Treasury in either a Heritage Room or Heritage Balcony Room.
 There will be breakfast daily and dinners with the chefs on set nights.
-Guests will also be treated to a complementary 60-minute COMO Shambhala wellness treatment to wind down after a day in the kitchen.
+Guests will also receive a complementary 60-minute COMO Shambhala wellness treatment.
+The perfect way to wind down after a day in the kitchen.

-The retreat runs from February 28 to March 3 2020 with 20 per cent of proceeds going towards the rescue and rehabilitation of wildlife affected by the Australian bushfire crisis.
+The retreat runs from February 28 to March 3 2020.
+A portion of proceeds will go towards the rescue and rehabilitation of wildlife affected by the Australian bushfire crisis.
 Specifically, COMO will donate to WIRES and the Wildlife Information, Rescue and Education Service.

 Rates for the Heritage Room start at AU $2,995 per person if you are sharing your room with a partner, or AU $4,065 per person for single occupancy.